-- Adams State University
+Adams State University

-- Colorado Mountain College

-- Colorado State University Pueblo

-- Metropolitan State University

-- University of Colorado Boulder

-- University of Northern Colorado

-- University of Colorado Denver, Individually Structured degree within the Elementary Education School

-- Some educator preparation programs require a B- in ENG 121 as an admission requirement.
+Some educator preparation programs require a B- in ENG 121 as an admission requirement.
 However, a C- or better guarantees the general education GT-CO1 requirement has been met.

-Completion of MAT 155 & MAT 156 with a C- or higher will satisfy the GT- Pathways math requirement at some institutions but not all.
+Completion of MAT 1220 & MAT 1230 with a C- or higher will satisfy the GT- Pathways math requirement at some institutions but not all.
 At the receiving institution's discretion, students may be asked to complete a GT-MA1 approved course.